twbs/bootstrap/site/content/docs/5.1/forms/checks-radios.md

 ## Switches

 A switch has the markup of a custom checkbox but uses the `.form-switch` class to render a toggle switch.
-Consider using `role="switch"` to convey the nature of the control in supported assistive technologies.
+Consider using `role="switch"` to more accurately convey the nature of the control to assistive technologies that support this role.
+In older assistive technologies, it will simply be announced as a regular checkbox as a fallback.
 Switches also support the `disabled` attribute.

 {{< example >}}
 <div class="form-check form-switch">